We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Why choose Devonalds for your pressure sore claim?

-We have a strong track record of successfully advising families across Rhondda Cynon Taff and Bridgend and, as a result, have developed a strong connection with our local community.
-The majority of our team hail from the Rhondda Cynon Taff area, which is part of the reason why we are so passionate about providing our clients with the highest level of support.
+We have a strong track record of successfully advising families across Rhondda Cynon Taff and Bridgend about their pressure sore claims, and as a result, have developed a strong connection with our local community.
+The majority of our pressure sore solicitors are from the Rhondda Cynon Taff area, which is part of the reason why we are so passionate about providing our clients with the highest level of support.

 We will tailor our advice to match your personal situation and will be more than happy to answer any questions you have about your case in plain English, without any unnecessary legal jargon.